rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_MUSIC.md

 ### 1. Artist Information

-- Отобразить данные об исполнителе из Jamendo API (`GET /v3.0/artists?id={id}`): имя, фото, краткая биография (если доступна), количество альбомов.
+- Display artist data from Jamendo API (`GET /v3.0/artists?id={id}`): name, photo, short biography (if available), number of albums.

 ### 2. Artist Tracks

-- Список популярных треков исполнителя (`GET /v3.0/artists/tracks?id={id}`).
+- List of the artist's popular tracks (`GET /v3.0/artists/tracks?id={id}`).
-- Формат: обложка, название, длительность, число прослушиваний.
+- Format: cover, title, duration, play count.
-- Кнопка Play на каждом треке.
+- A Play button on each track.
-- Кнопка «Воспроизвести все» — добавить все треки в очередь воспроизведения.
+- A "Play all" button — adds all tracks to the playback queue.

 ### 3. Artist Albums

-- Список альбомов исполнителя (`GET /v3.0/artists/albums?id={id}`).
+- List of the artist's albums (`GET /v3.0/artists/albums?id={id}`).
-- Каждый альбом: обложка, название, дата выпуска, количество треков.
+- Each album: cover, title, release date, track count.
-- Клик по альбому — переход на страницу Album.
+- Clicking an album navigates to the Album page.

 ---